creativeprojects/resticprofile/docs/content/configuration/templates/index.md

 Please keep in mind that `yaml` files are sensitive to the number of spaces.
 Also if you declare a block already declared, it overrides the previous declaration (instead of merging them).

-For that matter, configuration template is probably more useful if you use the `toml` or `hcl` configuration format.
+For that matter, configuration templates are probably more useful if you use the `toml` or `hcl` configuration format.

 Here's a simple example